 💭 Frequently Asked Questions

 I haven't yet tested that (when I test substitutions for instant clearjel I include them within the recipe card, as seen in other recipes).
-However, in most recipes, you can use Vanilla Instant Pudding Mix in a 1.5 ratio to the instant clearjel in the cupcake batter (i.e. 3 tablespoon Vanilla Instant Pudding Mix for the 2 tablespoon Instant Clearjel in a 1x batch).
+However, in most recipes, you can use Vanilla Instant Pudding Mix in a 1.5 ratio to the instant clearjel in the cupcake batter (i.e. 3 Tbsp Vanilla Instant Pudding Mix for the 2 Tbsp Instant Clearjel in a 1x batch).
 For the whipped cream frosting, you can read about possible substitutions in my Stabilized Whipped Cream post.

 This recipe is best suited in cupcake form.
 I plan to share a coconut cake version in the future!